Navigate to the Azure Marketplace offering, and click the "Get it Now" button:

 Either an internal or external load balancer can be deployed from the Marketplace; When choosing external load balancer, both an internal and external load balancer will be deployed.
 Kibana will use the internal load balancer to communicate with Elasticsearch, and the external load balancer is configured with a public IP address , allowing access to Elasticsearch from outside of Azure over port 9200.

-An Elasticsearch cluster deployed through the Azure Marketplace is always deployed with a 30 day trial license that enables all of the Platinum features of the Elastic Stack, including Security.
-Security features allow Basic Authentication configuration for the cluster, setting up four built-in user accounts
+An Elasticsearch cluster deployed through the Azure Marketplace is always deployed with a 30 day trial license that enables all of the platinum features of the Elastic Stack.
+Security features allow Basic Authentication configuration for the cluster, setting up six built-in user accounts

 elasticuser, a built-in superuser account